Using AMPL Studio |

 Browsing through results: display command

 The easiest way to examine data and result values is to use ‘display’ command.
 It is also possible to capture the output of display command in a file, by adding >filename to the end of ‘display’ command; this redirection mechanism applies as well to other commands that produces the output.
+The contents of the sets are shown by typing ‘display’ and a list of set names.
+For example a set of week days defined as the set WEEK would give the following result.

 The argument of ‘display’ need not be a declared set; it can be any of the expression that evaluate to sets.
 For example, we can see the union of all the sets AREA[p] (where PROD = {prod1, prod2, prod3, prod4}, AREA[prod1] = east, AREA[prod2] = north, AREA[prod3] = west, AREA[prod4] = south):